-In connection with the IPO, in April 2008, the Company entered into an underwriting agreement with TIHL, EIL and Deutsche Bank AG, London Branch and Morgan Stanley International Co. plc on substantially similar terms as the 2009 Underwriting Agreement referred to above.

-In May 2008, the Company entered into the Deposit Agreement with the Depositary, described in "Terms and Conditions of the Global Depositary Receipts".
+In connection with the IPO, in April 2008, the Company entered into an underwriting agreement with the Selling Shareholder, EIL and Deutsche Bank AG, London Branch and Morgan Stanley International Co. plc on substantially similar terms as the Underwriting Agreement referred to in "Plan of Distribution", and, in May 2008, the Company entered into the Deposit Agreement with the Depositary, described in "Terms and Conditions of the Global Depositary Receipts".